 - Keep the affected area elevated with stacks of pillows when sitting or lying down.

-- Use an elastic or neoprene sleeve to be wrapped around the thigh.
+- Use an elastic or neoprene sleeve to wrap around the thigh.

 - Take the prescribed pain medication such as acetaminophen, ibuprofen or naproxen to lessen the pain and inflammation.